Jasonlobo21/ip/docs/README.md

 # Terry the Task Tracker User Guide
 ![img.png](images/terry.png)

-Terry the Task Tracker is a CLI-based desktop app for tracking tasks which helps users remember all the tasks they need to get done.
+Terry the Trusty Task Tracker is a CLI-based desktop app for tracking tasks which helps users remember all the tasks they need to get done.

 ## Table of Contents
 * [Quick start](#quick-start)